 13. History-Sharing and Understanding: The purpose of this module is to share the history of the community of faith and to explore how that history has shaped the community of faith and it’s relationship with the wider church.

 14. Leadership for Our Times: A look at authority and leadership styles in the context of today’s challenges.

 15. Leading Planned Change: The purpose of this module is to have participants reflect on their readiness for change and to consider how well they are doing in following the basic steps needed for change to be effectively implemented.

-16. Organizational Systems Theory – Using Organizational Analysis in Congregations: The purpose of this module is to provide participants with a model for analyzing the effectiveness of their congregational systems.
+16. Organizational Systems Theory – Using Organizational Analysis in Communities of Faith: The purpose of this module is to provide participants with a model for analyzing the effectiveness of their faith community systems.

 17. Planning for Effective Ministry – The Discern/Plan/Do/Reflect Cycle: Planning is a cyclical process – “Vision without action is a dream.
 Action without vision is simply passing the time” (Joel Barker).
 There must be accountability for action embedded in the cycle and every system needs feedback about how things are going and changing.
 Cultural relevancy is a key component when discerning the who, what, where, when, why and how of the Spirit’s leading and discerning how the church lives into the way of Christ, expressing love for God and neighbour.

 18. Polarities – Differences to be Managed: Learning to differentiate between problems that need to be fixed and polarities that need to be managed, and a model for managing them.